Lock Change Cost

 What locks do I need to have in order to comply with my home insurance policy?

-This differs from one policy to the next, so the best advice is to check your individual policy for the small print.
-But generally, most insurance companies want either a five-lever mortice deadlock rim automatic deadlatch complying with BS3621.
+This differs from one policy to the next, so the best advice is to check your individual policy.
+But generally, most insurance companies require appropriate locks complying with BS3621.
+This is the British Standard for typical locks fitted to doors; these locks are tried and tested to a specific level of theft-resistant security and display the British Standard ‘kite mark’ symbol.

 Can I have one key for all my locks?